kvshvlin/kvshvlin.github.io/here'showthisworks.md

 I collate these scans every month to create issues for Your&nbsp;Mail&nbsp;Project's architectural magazine.
 You can download any issue of Your&nbsp;Mail&nbsp;Project's architectural magazine from their <a href="https://www.gum.co/yourmailproject" rel="noopener noreferrer" target="_blank">Gumroad account @yourmailproject</a> at a pay-what-you-want price starting from Rs.&nbsp;75.00.

-**Note**: Please bear in mind that Your&nbsp;Mail&nbsp;Project publishes their architectural magazine on Gumroad because it works everywhere.
-Now although Gumroad works everywhere, it allows a minimum charge of Rs.&nbsp;75.00 i.e., it does not let Your&nbsp;Mail&nbsp;Project giveaway their architectural magazine for free.

 <div class="roadmap-spacer-1"></div>

 <p>